datastax/ragstack-ai/ragstack-e2e-tests/benchmarks/README.md

 ## Visualization
 To visualize the results, you can use the following command:
 ```
-poetry run python benchmarks/visualize.py -r benchmarks/reports
+poetry run python benchmarks/visualize.py
 ```

 This command will compare all the results found in the `reports` folder.

 By default, it generates a table sorted by P99:
 ```